 Want to take your kitchen or bath design to the next level?
 Customized edge profiles on your beautiful countertops can make the most of the material you choose, and they give you a chance to express your own unique sense of style.
 After all, the details matter most.

 Eased: An eased edge, the most common edge type, is a 90-degree edge that is slightly rounded or eased in order to reduce the sharpness of your countertop and to help prevent breakage.
-This profile is a clean, simple design common in contemporary spaces, and it makes black granite or other colored countertops look the thickest.
+This profile is a clean, simple design that is common in contemporary spaces.
+It especially makes black granite or other colored countertops appear the thickest.
 Eased edges also offer the best in functionality because they are easy to clean and will not hold food and liquids, unlike other more intricate edges.

 A beveled cut is a traditional edge reminiscent of classic stone architecture.
 Also called a chamfer, a bevel is a cut made at a 45-degree angle along the top edge of the granite.
 Beveled edges come in many variations, including double bevels that feature the top and bottom edge cut at an angle or combining a bevel with other edge styles.
 In the past, a beveled edge was a sign that the stone countertop was cut from real stone.
 Today, even laminate countertops can be cut with a bevel.

 Full bullnose edges are popular because they add a warm and soft profile to the countertop.
-It is also a good choice for a bathroom that will be used by small children, as there are no sharp corners or edges.
+They are also a good choice for a bathroom that will be used by small children, as they lack sharp corners or edges.

-The half bullnose adds an interesting curve to a countertop.
-This is the best standard edge if you want to show off how thick and solid your granite countertop is because it shows a greater cross-section of the slab.
+The half bullnose adds an alluring curve to a countertop.
+This is the best standard edge if you want to display how thick and solid your granite countertop is because it shows a greater cross-section of the slab.

-The waterfall edge presents the stone with the appearance of mass and thickness while being very soft to the touch and easy to clean.
-It actually makes the countertops appear thicker than they are.
-Waterfall is a good choice for quartz materials like Corian Quartz, Silestone and Viatera.
+The waterfall edge presents the stone with the appearance of mass and thickness, while being very soft to the touch and easy to clean.
+A waterfall edge is a great choice for quartz materials like Corian Quartz, Silestone and Viatera.

-If you want to make a strong statement that you have stone countertops this is the edge for you.
+If you want to make a strong statement that you have stone countertops, then this is the edge for you.
 We literally chisel the edge of the stone to look like the raw edge of broken stone.
-We do soften the sharp edges a little and then apply a sealer to give it color.
+We do, however, slightly soften the sharp edges and then apply a sealer to give it color.

-This is a deeper and bolder version of the small ogee edge but it isn’t recommended on all stones.
+This is a deeper and bolder version of the small ogee edge.
 It is a softer more flowing version of the classic ogee edge.
-Due to the amount of material it removes we do not recommend it for exotic granites with numerous crystal formations.
+Due to the amount of material it removes, we do not recommend it for exotic granites with numerous crystal formations.